eepgwde/vojdamago/docs/design/Overview.md

 title: Overview
 permalink: /overview/
 ---
-# Overview
+# The Carriageway Damage Project

 This is the web-site for a software project that uses Python, R and q/kdb+ to investigate the root-causes of road damage done to vehicles over 7 years.

-# The Carriageway Damage Project

 ## Summary